 Reimbursement for Remote Service Delivery

-The Center for Connected Health Policy (CCHP) – National Telehealth Policy Resource (NTPR) Center provides an interactive map that links to the Medicaid policies for each state reimbursement for telehealth.
+The Center for Connected Health Policy (CCHP) — National Telehealth Policy Resource (NTPR) Center provides interactive policy maps that link to the policies for each state reimbursement for telehealth.

 Telepractice for Part C Early Intervention Services: Considerations for Effective Implementation and Medicaid Reimbursement